abcxyz/abc/README.md

      - Create a branch (`git checkout -b template_render`)
    - Option C: if you know what you're doing, you can create a local repo using `git init` and worry later about connecting it to an upstream repo.
 2. Find the template to install.
-There's currently no central database of templates that exist.
 We assume that you already know the URL of a template that you want to install by reading docs or through word-of-mouth.
+   There is a best-effort list of known templates in [template-index.md](template-index.md).
 For this example, suppose we're installing the "hello jupiter" example from the abc repo.
 3. Run the `render` command:

    ```shell